xiaohutai/jsonapi/readme.md

   The listing contains the 'id' of every record, as well as a configurable selection of fields (defaulting to all configurable fields, but none of the 'meta' fields Bolt introduces itself).
-The list of fields can be overridden in the JSONAPI extension's `config.yml` file.
+The list of fields can be overridden in the JSON API extension's `config.yml` file.
 - `/json/{contenttype}/{id}` returns one record of the specified contenttype, including *all* fields.
 - `/json/{contenttype}/{id}/{relatedContenttype}` returns a list of records of